Once I was an art director.

 I remember the one with crazy hats in Belgrave.

 I’d shot a wedding in Japan.
 Twice.
+No, thrice.
+Four times now.

 Not formally educated as a photographer, I realised, set me apart.